 Meanwhile, following the completion of your PhD, you will still have to get your FCCM/ABMM accreditation to get through the door to a good clinical microbiology position.
 This certification also represents an internationally recognized accreditation that is sought after in both clinical and industrial settings internationally.

 FCCM accreditation requires the completion of a three-year postdoctoral residency at the CCM-accredited program at Mount Sinai Hospital in Toronto.
 For more information on this program you can contact CCM registrar Raoul R. Korngold.
 An ABMM accreditation requires the completion of a two-year postdoctoral residency at a hospital in the United States that offers a Committee on Postdoctoral Educational Programs-accredited program in medical microbiology.
-A detailed list of approved postgraduate training programs can be found here.
-To apply to one of these postgraduate training programs, see the following ASM webpage for details.
 Following your residency you must write and pass an FCCM or an ABMM accreditation exam.

 Finally, with your FCMM/ABMM accreditation in hand you’re ready to start applying for positions.
 There are many excellent resources to start from, including the CCM, the ASM and the Canadian Association for Clinical Microbiology and Infectious Diseases (CACMID) websites, among others.

 If you’ve made it this far, you may have what it takes to be a clinical microbiologist.
 But if you’re still shopping around for other career ideas, check out some of our other science career profiles here and here.